facebook

 The Seven Deadly Sins

-A frequent theme in the understanding of sin has to do with excess, based upon the works of Aristotle and his ethical concept of the Golden Mean.
 For Aristotle, virtue was often found in the mean between two poles of excess.
-For example, the virtue of Courage was found between the excesses of Cowardice and Foolhardiness.
-Much of Christianity’s ethos concerning virtue can trace its lineage to Aristotle, as the Christian list of vices and sins tends to echo Aristotle’s philosophy on the virtues.
-The antithesis of each of these sins will be a virtue, as enumerated in the following list.
+For example, the virtue of Courage for spiritual growth was found between the excesses of Cowardice and Foolhardiness.
+Much of Christianity’s ethos concerning personal sin and virtue can trace its lineage to Aristotle.
+The Christian tradition of vices and sins tends to echo Aristotle’s philosophy on the virtues.
+The antithesis of each of these sins (the seven heavenly virtues) will be a virtue, as enumerated in the following list.

 Gluttony